braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 # Custom Events

-Custom events are actions taken by, or updates about, your users; they're best suited for tracking high-value user interactions within your application.
-Logging a custom event can trigger any number/type of follow-up campaigns, and enables the listed segmentation filters on the recency and frequency of that event.
+Custom events are actions taken by, or updates about, your users.
+They're best suited for tracking high-value user interactions within your application.
+Logging a custom event can trigger any number and type of follow-up campaigns, and enables the listed segmentation filters on the recency and frequency of that event.

+> For more on using custom events in your messaging strategies, check out our LAB course on [Custom Events & Attributes](http://lab.braze.com/custom-events-and-attributes)!

 ## Custom Event Segmentation Filters